Does vorticity "induces" velocity?

 As we know, such a law is the basis of the Lifting Line Theory (LLT) and the Vortex Lattice Method (VLM), which have proven to be reliable over several decades for calculating the aerodynamic characteristics of simplified geometries (i.e., airfoils, wings, and aircraft) under specific operating conditions (e.g., attached flow assumption), especially during the preliminary design phase.
 For such a fact, the application and usefulness of this law cannot be denied, if not in fluid dynamics in general, at least in computational aerodynamics.
 But what is the physical justification that allows a vortex to induce a velocity at a distance? or, in other words, why does a leaf of a tree move when a tornado is approaching?

 At this point, we must remember that vorticity (hence the Biot-Savart law) is defined within the framework of the PFT.
 So, such a theory is established for an assumed irrotational, incompressible and inviscid (without friction between circumferential layers around an axis) continuum medium, where flow properties are instantaneously transported far away due to the infinite Reynolds number condition.
 Note that the velocity induced by an ideal vortex is never zero! (v_t=Γ/2πr is an asymptotic function; see Fig. 3b), so ideally a perfect vortex has no physical boundary.
 But why relate electromagnetics and aerodynamics if the induction phenomenon is so different?
-In the first case, it takes place even in vacuum (e.g., in space), while it is quite obvious that a fluid flow cannot exist in such a state due to the absence of matter (and its transport).
+In the first case, it takes place even in a vacuum (e.g., in space), while it is quite obvious that a fluid flow cannot exist in such a state due to the absence of matter (and its transport).
 Perhaps electromagnetics and aerodynamics are not related at all?
 In addition, we must remember that sources and sinks, which naturally exist in electromagnetics, have no physical meaning in fluid dynamics and aerodynamics (i.e., the flow does not appear or disappear abruptly), although they are often used to model an "ideal" flow past an object (see Fig. 5).
 This last fact seems to strengthen those who argue against the use of "induced velocity" in aerodynamics.
 Perhaps it is time to separate aerodynamics from electromagnetics, maintaining only one common law between the two fields.

 Fig. 5 Rankine oval by a source and a sink in the scope of the Potential Flow Theory.
 Source: http://www-mdp.eng.cam.ac.uk

-So, returning to Fig. 2, it is quite obvious that the frictional contact between the particles of the solid body (or a veeery viscous fluid!) is the mechanism that allows to induce a linearly increasing tangential velocity from the center to the edge of the solid body/fluid.
+So, returning to Fig. 2, it is quite obvious that the frictional contact between the particles of the solid body (or a veeery viscous fluid!) is the mechanism that allows to induce of a linearly increasing tangential velocity from the center to the edge of the solid body/fluid.
 So what happens in the hypothetical case of an inviscid vortex?
 Although there is no shear (nor local rotation) between the circumferential layers, the inviscid condition does not prevent (biased) collisions between the flow particles (see Fig. 7), which do not necessarily occur exactly along a streamline (where all particles hypothetically have the same tangential velocity), since each flow particle has a volume (see intermolecular collision theory and Fig. 6).
 Finally, such a massive collision phenomenon will dramatically reduce the tangential velocity in the inner layers (theoretically infinite along the axis), while in the outer layers such a phenomenon is asymptotically smooth (see Fig. 3b).

 Fig. 6 Intermolecular collision scheme, where fluid molecules are represented by spheres.